dgraph-io/dgraph-docs/content/learn/developer/react/react-ui/react-ui-graphql-mutations.md

 ```

-That sets up the the `addPost` function to run the `addPost` mutation, and on
+That sets up the `addPost` function to run the `addPost` mutation, and on
 completion inserts the new post into the cache.

 ## Layout for the mutation